 - The Cynic: He believes that there are no good people in the world.
 So he takes solace in becoming a Blood Knight.

 - Charles Atlas Superpower: Baptiste once saw him crush a man's throat through his combat armor.

-- The Dreaded: There are moments in the short story where Mauga struck genuine fear in Baptiste.
-He compared Mauga to a demon and didn't bother try to escape from him and Nyugen knowing Mauga would stop him easily.
+- The Dreaded: There are moments in the short story where Mauga struck genuine fear in Baptiste, to the point where he compared Mauga to a demon.
+When Mauga first encountered him in the present, Baptiste didn't bother try to escape knowing Mauga would stop him easily.

-- Meaningful Name: His name is Samoan meaning "mountain" and his pictures show that he towers over Baptiste and the other Talon troops.
+- Meaningful Name: His name is Samoan for "mountain" and his pictures show that he towers over Baptiste and the other Talon troops.

 - Scary Black Man: So much so that he even scares Baptiste.

 - Red Eyes, Take Warning: He is depicted with unusual red eyes, which highlights how much of a violent behemoth he is.